Head of School

 Salem began her teaching career at Salem Montessori School in 2009 as an assistant in 3-6.
 She was inspired to obtain her American Montessori Society certification in 2010.
 Salem worked at SMS for 3 years before pursuing her Masters in Education at Salem College.
 While working towards her Masters in 2013, Salem began teaching at Summit School as a Junior Kindergarten Assistant, and then as a Lead Kindergarten teacher for two years.
 Salem returned to SMS in January of 2019 with her twin boys.
 Salem enjoys spending most of her time outside with her husband, sons and dog.
 She takes great pleasure in gardening, visiting local markets, and connecting with others across our community.
-Salem is grateful for the opportunity to return to SMS as teacher and parent, and for the privilege to share the Montessori philosophy with our community.
+Salem is grateful for the opportunity to be an SMS teacher and parent, and for the privilege to share the Montessori philosophy with our community.
 Salem graduated from North Carolina State University with a degree in Public Relations and a minor in International Studies.

 Children’s House Assistant Teacher and Children’s House & Elementary Music Teacher

+This fall Hannah will assist Salem Parham in Children’s House and teach music for Children’s House and Elementary.
 Hannah joined SMS in the fall of 2019, as an assistant on the toddler team.
 She was born in England but moved to the Cayman Islands at a young age.
 In 2015 Hannah moved to Miami where she spent 2 years as a lead teacher of a 3-6 Montessori class and two years as an assistant in both toddler and 3-6 classes.
 Hannah is drawn to Montessori because she loves that children can develop and learn at their own pace, on their own terms.
 She appreciates the respect children learn from each other in a mixed-age group.
 Her hobbies include anything outdoors, such as biking and hiking.

 Emy Watson Knight fell in love with Montessori in 2002 on a visit to Salem Montessori with her mother.
 Emy writes, “I am excited to join the Salem Montessori School community!
 I feel as though I’ve come full circle as an educator.
 At the time, my mother was an Elder at Home Moravian Church and asked me to accompany her to observe a small school that was interested in renting space at the church.
 This school was Salem Montessori.
 Little did I know that this observation would have such a huge impact on my life.
 Within a month I enrolled in the Center for Montessori Teacher Education Program in Raleigh with a newfound purpose.”